eworm-de/pacredir/README.md

 A simple status page is available when `pacredir` is running.
 Just point your browser to [your local instance](http://localhost:7077/).

+The instance is listening on `localhost` only.
+To access it from a different host you need to proxy (for example reverse proxy with `nginx`) or tunnel it.
+The latter can be used ad hoc, for example with `ssh` local forwarding:

+    ssh -L 17077:localhost:7077 host

+Then point your browser to `http://localhost:17077/`.

 ### Databases from cache server

 By default databases are not fetched from cache servers.
 To make that